SlaX0riuZ/django-exp/README.md

 - terminal: django-admin startproject projectname
 - if that doesn't work, try: python -m django startproject projectname

+# Steps for a boilerplate website and database
 #### get into the folder with the app
 - terminal: cd projectname
 - terminal: ls (if you see manage.py you got it)